๐Ÿ“Š Database Profilingยถ

 from ryoma_ai.datasource.profiler import DatabaseProfiler

-# Create profiler instance
+# Create optimized profiler instance (always uses Ibis)

 profiler = DatabaseProfiler(